pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 Controls the zoom level at different speeds

 Zoom When Moving - Typically used for a running/hiking so you can see the next upcoming turn whilst you are moving.
 When stopped the map will return to fully zoomed out so you can investigate your position on the overall route.
-Zoom When Stopped - Inverse of Zoom When Moving
+Zoom When Stopped - Inverse of Zoom When Moving.
-Never Zoom - Always shows the full route/track overview
+Never Zoom - Always shows the full route/track overview.
-Always Zoom - Always shows `Zoom At Pace Meters` regardless of the speed
+Always Zoom - Always shows `Zoom At Pace Meters` regardless of the speed.
+Routes Without Tack - Same as `Never Zoom` but does not include the track in the bounding box.
+Useful for caching a route, Can view the route without the curent location changin the map zoom.
+Also handly for users that do not care about venturing outside the route area.

 ### Zoom At Pace Meters Around User